MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 nodupe_fileAgeMax should be less than nodupe_ttl when using duplicate suppression, to avoid re-ingesting of files that have aged out of the nodupe cache.

-The option *filename* can be used to set a global rename to the products.
-Ex.:

-**filename  rename=/naefs/grib2/**

-For all posts created, the *rename* option would be set to '/naefs/grib2/filename' because I specified a directory (path that ends with /).

-The option *directory*  defines where to get the files on the server.
+The option *path*  defines where to get the files on the server.
 Combined with  **accept** / **reject**  options, the user can select the files of interest and their directories of residence.